Story At-A-Glance

-The decision by CA Public Utilities Commission’s decision to set the annual solar penalty fee at $684 for Californians and 80% reduction in the credit solar consumers has not gone well with energy consumers in the State of California.
+The CA Public Utilities Commission’s decision to set the annual solar penalty fee at $684 for Californians and an 80% reduction in the credit solar consumers has not gone well with energy consumers in California.

 A public petition states that: